phorton1/src-fpcalc-ffmpeg/README.md

 ## Contents

-This repository contains the source code, scripts, and makefiles to build specific **stripped** versions of **ffmpeg** *archive libraries* suitable for linking fpCalc executables and Android shared libraries as desribed in the bitbucket phorton1/chromaprint repository.
+This repository contains the source code, scripts, and makefiles to build specific **stripped** versions of **ffmpeg** *archive libraries* suitable for linking fpCalc executables and Android shared libraries as described in the bitbucket phorton1/chromaprint repository.
 This project generally **works with** that repository to build specific platforms and versions of fpCalc executables and Android shared libraries.
 It is **not** intended to build ffmpeg libraries for general use, though it could *easily be modified* to do so.

 This repository is capable of building (at least) the following four specific **versions** of ffmpeg: